zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

 That's great!
 Each of the lines is prefixed by the name of a token we can find in the grammar, so now we know where to look for the problem.

-Now, we know that basic quotes work correctly, so let's dump the parse stage for them as well to see if there is any difference between the two outputs:
+We know that basic quotes work correctly, so let's dump the parse stage for them as well to see if there is any difference between the two outputs: